hhovhann/document-comment-service/README.md

 - Use the json file and import in postman to test the endpoints [document-commenting.postman_collection.json](postman/document-commenting.postman_collection.json)

 ### Nice to Have
+- Add liquibase support
-- Tests (load/stress, penetration, integration)
+- Tests (load/stress, penetration, integration: testcontainers)
 - Containerize support (for backend service and the database)
-- Add Liquibase support
-- Non Functional Requirements support
-- ETC
+- Made the system more scalable and redesign when expected high load